nruhm/diarscription/docs/reference/audio/sample-i/gold-reference.md

 91
 00:05:34,122 --> 00:05:38,530
-[SPEAKER_00]: the 11-03 pay-to-date thing for the health care checks.
+[SPEAKER_00]: The 11/03 pay-to-date thing for the health care checks.

 92
 00:05:38,510 --> 00:05:40,707
-[SPEAKER_00]: He said that's up by 926.
+[SPEAKER_00]: He said that's up by 9/26.

 93
 00:05:40,747 --> 00:05:43,407
-[SPEAKER_00]: So would that mean that you're going to be running the payroll on 929?
+[SPEAKER_00]: So would that mean that you're going to be running the payroll on 9/29?

 94
 00:05:43,387 --> 00:05:45,921
-[SPEAKER_01]: Yeah, you can throw both of them.
+[SPEAKER_01]: Yeah, you can throw both of them in.

 95
 00:05:45,961 --> 00:05:47,208